Two-Dimensional Deep ReLU CNN Approximation for Korobov Functions: A Constructive Approach: Introduction

-Research on the approximation capabilities of CNNs remains limited.
+Research on the theoretical foundations of CNNs, including their approximation properties and inductive biases, remains relatively limited.
+Wang et al. \cite{wang2023theoretical} provided a theoretical analysis of the inductive biases of CNN architectures, demonstrating how architectural constraints such as local connectivity, weight sharing, and depth influence the function classes representable by CNNs.
+Their analysis offers valuable insights into the structural advantages of CNNs beyond empirical observations.
 Zhou \cite{zhou2020universality} made a pivotal contribution by establishing the universality of classical one-dimensional (1D) CNNs.
-Leveraging a decomposition theorem for large 1D convolutional kernels, Zhou \cite{zhou2020theory} demonstrated that any ReLU FNN can be equivalently expressed as a 1D ReLU CNN.
-This result transfers the approximation theory for FNNs to 1D CNNs, significantly advancing our theoretical understanding of CNNs.
-Building on these works, Mao and Zhou \cite{mao2022approximation} introduced a constructive framework for analyzing the approximation capabilities of 1D CNNs.
+Using a decomposition theorem for large 1D convolutional kernels, Zhou \cite{zhou2020theory} demonstrated that any ReLU FNN can be equivalently expressed as a 1D ReLU CNN.
+This result extends the approximation theory for FNNs to 1D CNNs, significantly advancing our theoretical understanding of CNNs.
+Based on these works, Mao and Zhou \cite{mao2022approximation} introduced a constructive framework for analyzing the approximation capabilities of 1D CNNs.
 Inspired by techniques developed for deep ReLU FNNs \cite{yarotsky2017error}, they constructed a product network through convolutions, which forms the core of their approximation methodology.
 This product network is then used to construct CNNs that can approximate hierarchical basis functions well, enabling the effective approximation of Korobov functions.
 However, these studies \cite{mao2023approximating} focus primarily on 1D data, such as audio signals, limiting their applicability to higher-dimensional data like images or videos.

 Exploring the approximation capabilities of 2D CNNs presents additional challenges, as it involves capturing interactions across both horizontal and vertical dimensions.
 He et al. \cite{he2022approximation} addressed this by developing a novel decomposition theorem for 2D convolutional kernels with large spatial sizes and multi-channels.
-They demonstrated that any shallow ReLU neural network (NN) on the tensor space $[0,1]^{d\times d}$ can be equivalently expressed as a 2D ReLU CNN, consisting of multi-channel convolutional layers with zero-padding, ReLU activations, and a fully connected layer.
-This result facilitates the adaptation of approximation theory from shallow NNs to 2D CNNs, providing valuable insights into 2D CNNs.
-However, their approach is limited to shallow FNNs and does not transfer the approximation results from deep FNNs to 2D CNNs.
+They showed that any shallow ReLU neural network (NN) on the tensor space $[0,1]^{d\times d}$ can be equivalently expressed as a 2D ReLU CNN, consisting of multi-channel convolutional layers with zero-padding, ReLU activation, and a fully connected layer.
+This result facilitates the extension of approximation theory from shallow NNs to 2D CNNs, providing valuable insights into 2D CNNs.